apple/swift-async-algorithms/Evoluition/0000-swift-async-algorithms-template.md

 sufficient for someone who is *not* one of the authors to be able to reasonably implement the feature.

-## Source compatibility

-Relative to the Swift 3 evolution process, the source compatibility requirements for Swift 4 are *much* more stringent: we should only break source compatibility if the Swift 3 constructs were actively harmful in some way, the volume of affected Swift 3 code is relatively small, and we can provide source compatibility (in Swift 3 compatibility mode) and migration.

-Will existing correct Swift 3 or Swift 4 applications stop compiling due to this change?
-Will applications still compile but produce different behavior than they used to?
-If "yes" to either of these, is it possible for the Swift 4 compiler to accept the old syntax in its Swift 3 compatibility mode?
-Is it possible to automatically migrate from the old syntax to the new syntax?
-Can Swift applications be written in a common subset that works both with Swift 3 and Swift 4 to aid in migration?

 ## Effect on ABI stability

-Does the proposal change the ABI of existing language features?
-The ABI comprises all aspects of the code generation model and interaction with the Swift runtime, including such things as calling conventions, the layout of data types, and the behavior of dynamic features in the language (reflection, dynamic dispatch, dynamic casting via `as?`, etc.).
+Does the proposal change the ABI of existing library features?
+The ABI comprises all aspects the layout of data types.
 Purely syntactic changes rarely change existing ABI.
-Additive features may extend the ABI but, unless they extend some fundamental runtime behavior (such as the aforementioned dynamic features), they won't change the existing ABI.
+Additive features may extend the ABI.

 ## Effect on API resilience